-Since his 2006 work Res Extensa - which was the first sound installation to be awarded the Gaudeamus composition prize - he’s been dealing with the role of technology in our auditory experience.
-In the past years his works have been presented at Gallery W139, LI-MA and Sonic Acts Festival (Amsterdam), Universität Mozarteum (Salzburg) and Willem Twee Kunstruimte-November Music Festival (Den Bosch).
+In 2006 his work Res Extensa was the first sound installation to be awarded the Gaudeamus composition prize.
+In the past years his works have been presented at Gallery W139, LI-MA, Gaudeamus and Sonic Acts Festival (Amsterdam), Universität Mozarteum (Salzburg) and Willem Twee Kunstruimte-November Music Festival (Den Bosch).
 His ensemble and solo work has been performed by öenm, ASKO ensemble, Kammerensemble Neue Musik Berlin, Slagwerk Den Haag, Francesco Dillon, Ekkehard Windrich, Ensemble Modelo62, NeoQuartet, Ensemble 306, Quinteto Sonorama and Alexander Bruck, among others.

 Coupled to his artistic work he’s been involved in different research contexts.
 In 2019 he conceived and organised the international symposium Transformations of the Audible.
 Since 2014 he is a member of the faculty staff at the Institute of Sonology (The Hague, NL) and is currently a PhD candidate in Leiden University under the supervision of Peter Ablinger, Julia Kursell and Marcel Cobussen.

-He has presented lectures, papers and conducted workshops within contexts such as the Master Artistic Research at KABK (Den Haag), Master in Scenography at the HKU (Utrecht), KASK-School of Arts (Ghent), the Amsterdam School for Cultural Analysis (University of Amsterdam) and the conference on the Philosophy of Human Technology Relations at the University of Twente.
+He has presented lectures, papers and conducted workshops within contexts such as the Master Artistic Research at KABK (Den Haag), Master in Scenography at the HKU (Utrecht), KASK-School of Arts (Ghent), the Amsterdam School for Cultural Analysis (University of Amsterdam), UNM - Young Nordic Music Days and the conference on the Philosophy of Human Technology Relations at the University of Twente.
 His articles have been published in Organised Sound magazine (Cambridge University Press, UK) the Orpheus Institute research Series (Leuven University Press) Kunstlicht Tijdschrift Journal (Vrije Universiteit Amsterdam) and Reflexiones Marginales (Universidad Nacional Autónoma de México).

 Since 2001 he is composer and sound artist of the Buenos Aires-based La Otra dance company, having developed the sound of numerous works for dance/physical theatre premiered in numerous theatres and festivals in Buenos Aires and internationally.